Connecting Audio

 Option one is to plug in to the 3.5mm headphone jack.
 This will give you a decent stereo signal that can be routed to external speakers, a sound board, or other external audio equipment.

-In either case, be sure to go into the SETTINGS window and 1) verify that the audio driver is set to ON (Muséik will intentionally turn audio OFF when a new external audio device is connected), and 2) select the correct audio output device.
+In either case, be sure to go into the SETTINGS window and 1) verify that audio is set to ON (Muséik will intentionally turn audio OFF when a new external audio device is connected), and 2) select the correct audio output device.

 • Related Articles